WebAssembly/design/BinaryEncoding.md

 The counts following the different call opcodes specify the number of preceding operands taken as arguments.

+The `call_indirect` operator takes a list of function arguments and as the last operand the index into the table.

 ## Memory-related operators ([described here](AstSemantics.md#linear-memory-accesses))

 | Name | Opcode | Immediate | Description |